01202 006 464

 About This Course

-The Access to Higher Education Diploma (Engineering) is a nationally recognised Level 3 qualification, awarded by OCNL (Open College Network London) and regulated by the Quality Assurance Agency (QAA).
+The Access to Higher Education Diploma (Engineering) is a nationally recognised Level 3 qualification, awarded by Skills & Education Group Access and regulated by the Quality Assurance Agency (QAA).
 It is the established route for adults who want to enter engineering degree study without traditional A-level qualifications in maths, physics, and chemistry.

 The diploma is built around the core academic disciplines that all engineering degrees require: Mathematics (algebra, calculus, trigonometry, and algebraic/trigonometric techniques in engineering), Physics and Chemistry (atomic structure, mechanics, thermodynamics, organic chemistry, and material properties), and Engineering Principles (mechanical engineering principles, energy and motion, engineering calculus, and a design project).
 All 16 units are mapped directly to the mathematical and scientific foundation expected by university engineering departments.